IHaskell/IHaskell/README.md

 If you have Homebrew installed to a location that `stack` does not expect (e.g. `/opt/homebrew`), you'd need to specify `--extra-include-dirs ${HOMEBREW_PREFIX}/include --extra-lib-dirs ${HOMEBREW_PREFIX}/lib` to the `stack` command.

+If you have a MacOS 13 running on a M1 Mac, select version 9.2 of YAML configuration file by specifying `--stack-yaml stack-9.2.yaml` to the `stack` command.

 Run Jupyter.

 ```bash